-There are two distinct peaks in the southernmost portion of the Miura Hills--Takeyama and Fuji Muira (there several other peaks nearby but they are smaller with less obvious topographical relief).
-These two peaks are linked by a network of foot paths and roads, some are dirt tracks which are great for mountain biking.
+There are two distinct peaks in the southernmost portion of the Miura Hills – Takeyama and Fuji Muira.
+(There are several other peaks nearby but they are smaller with less obvious topographical relief.)
+These two peaks are linked by a network of foot paths and roads; some are dirt tracks which are great for mountain biking.
 Hiking from Fuji Miura to Takeyama is an easy affair and is best done as an out-and-back.
 The trail is steep in spots so make sure you wear sturdy footwear.

 While there are no services on the summit of Miura Fuji, the summit of Takeyama is the site of the Tsukayama Jikyo Temple and consequently there are several vending machines, a covered picnic area, and a viewing platform.

 Between Tateyama and Miura Fuji is a smaller sub peak named Mount Hodaiyama.
 This peak is the site of an old World War II gun turret.
 It is accessed via a very short spur trail and is worth the extra few minutes to check out.
 Over the last 70+ years or so the jungle has grown up around the ruins so the views aren’t as striking as those from the summit of Tateyama or Fuji Miura but the archeological history makes it worth the side trip.

 There are several trails that drop off the main trail towards the west, if you have time they are fun to explore as many of them descend into rural farm fields with numerous parks, rivers, and farms.
 If you come here during the Spring there is a nearby strawberry farm where you pay a fee (last I checked it was 500 yen) for 30 minutes of access where you can eat as many strawberries as you desire (if you want to take some home though you have to pay extra).